-"Try a restorative, hydrating, or brightening serum for nighttime.
-Our skin repairs and regenerates itself while we sleep, so a nighttime serum or a sleeping mask can yield some powerful results overnight."
+"Apply a restorative, hydrating, and brightening serum every day," advises Grant.
+"Our skin repairs and regenerates itself while we sleep, so an overnight serum or sleeping mask can yield powerful results, too."

-"Moisturize morning and night even if you’re skin is oily.
-There are so many great oil-free hydrators that won't congest your skin or cause blemishes.
-Fine lines and sallow complexions are often caused by dehydration.
-So keeping your skin moist and supple will prevent this."
+"Moisturize morning and night, even if your skin is oily," instructs Grant.
+"There are so many great oil-free moisturizers that won't clog pores or cause blemishes.
+Fine lines and sallow complexions are often caused by dehydration, so keep your skin moist and supple."